Who Are TransUnion? Everything You Need to Know About TransUnion

 • Landlords

-• Utility and mobile phone companies
+• Utility providers and mobile phone companies

-How reliable is the TransUnion credit score?
+How Reliable is the TransUnion Credit Score?

 Your TransUnion credit score is reliable based on the information it holds on you.
 It won’t give you a score based on information held with other Credit Reference Agencies.
 That’s one of the reasons why your credit score will be different to your score with the other two CRAs.